"Compilation albums are for housewives and little girls."

-- For years, the best-known compilations were Changesonebowie (1976) and Changestwobowie (1981).
-When a rerelease program of Bowie's 1969-80 catalog was initiated in 1990, Changesbowie — the cover of which incorporated the Changesonebowie cover photo — arrived; it also included songs from 1983's Let's Dance and 1984's Tonight and instead of "Fame" (his first U.S. Number One) included the then-new rearrangement "Fame '90".
+- Changesonebowie (1976) and Changestwobowie (1981) were the first compilations that brought together his career-making hits.
+When a rerelease program of Bowie's 1969-80 catalog was initiated in 1990, Changesbowie — the cover of which incorporated the Changesonebowie cover photo — arrived; it also included EMI-era songs from 1983's Let's Dance and 1984's Tonight, and instead of "Fame" (his first U.S. Number One) the then-new rearrangement "Fame '90" was substituted.

-- 1989's Sound + Vision box set covered his career from 1969-1980 and originally included a Video CD (later CD-Rom) of three live numbers and the "Ashes to Ashes" video on top of its three audio CDs.
+- 1989's Sound + Vision box set covered 1969-1980 with a focus on deeper cuts and originally included a Video CD (later CD-Rom) of three live numbers and the "Ashes to Ashes" video on top of three audio CDs.
 A 2003 reissue turned it into a four-CD set with material from 1982-93 and a 1997 live B-side added.

 - 1993's The Singles Collection wasn't exactly truth in advertising — a bunch of the included songs weren't singles or, if they were, the actual single edits.

-- Three best-ofs available separately or as The Platinum Collection specifically focus on 1969-74 (mostly his Glam Rock period), 1975-79 (blue-eyed Soul and Krautrock periods), and 1980-87 (New Wave Music and pop rock periods plus soundtrack work).
-The last one is notable for bringing together single versions of his movie theme songs from this period, which at five manage to total more than the number of tracks from his studio albums Tonight and Never Let Me Down (four) that are included.
+- Three best-ofs available separately or as The Platinum Collection specifically focus on 1969-74 (mostly Glam Rock), 1975-79 (blue-eyed Soul and Krautrock), and 1980-87 (New Wave Music, pop rock, and soundtracks).
+The last one is notable for bringing together single versions of his movie theme songs from this period, which at five outpace the number of included tracks from his studio albums Tonight and Never Let Me Down (four).

-- 2002's Best of Bowie had 20 different versions prepared for 21 different countries, plus a two-disc DVD set released alongside it.
+- 2002's Best of Bowie had 20 different versions prepared for 21 different countries based on which songs were most successful in them, plus a two-disc DVD set released alongside it.

 - Brad Paisley fought against the release of one for several years, because he thought that it was unfair to make an album composed of something that the fans already have.
 The label finally compromised and let him release a two-disc set which features his greatest hits on one disc and an assortment of live tracks on the other.